 How do Back 4 Blood Supply Lines work?

-You start the Back 4 Blood open beta with a preset deck containing some basic cards.
+You start Back 4 Blood with a preset deck containing some basic cards.
 To unlock more cards, you will need to progress your Supply Lines.
 Supply Lines are sort of like a Battle Pass; you earn progress through a set track of rewards through gameplay.
 Right now, there are really no secrets to this.
 You earn Supply Points for finishing campaign levels, so get out there and play the game to progress.
 Then, interact with one of the two NPCs marked on your HUD in Fort Hope to spend your Supply Points.

 At the start, every player will work through a single Supply Line that includes some cosmetics and a few basic cards.
 After that, you are presented with three different Supply Lines you can progress individually.
 Starting a new Supply Line doesn’t commit you to it, either.
 You can unlock the first two cards in Paul’s Alley, go out and earn more Supply Points, then spend those on the first card in The Crow’s Nest, for example.

 How many Supply Lines are there in Back 4 Blood?

 In total, there are 49 Supply Lines that you can complete.
 The first is essentially a tutorial that you need to finish before unlocking access to the rest.

 As mentioned above, you will always have a selection of three Supply lines to choose from.
 This is because there are three different sets of Supply Lines.
 When you complete a Supply line, you will unlock the next one from its set.
 There are 16 Supply Lines in each set, so there's plenty to unlock.

 How to build a deck in Back 4 Blood